atmars77/atmars77.github.io/submit.md

 ---
 Spark to Flame is a journal dedicated to collaborative poetry.
 We pair poets to co-author poetry anonymously through submissions of poetry fragments (sparks).
 If a fragment is accepted, it is then sent to another author, who turns it into a cohesive poem (flame).
 You can choose to submit a spark and write off of someone else’s spark, or to only submit a spark.
 We also accept polished, co-authored poetry submissions.

-We are currently closed for submissions.
-Submissions for Issue Two will open August 15, 2023.
+We are currently open for submissions for Issue Two.
+Submission close October 15, 2023.
+Submit using this [Google Form](https://forms.gle/Z4mbdDQmkWViXPYM7).

 NOTE: Starting for Issue Two we will nominate for Best of Net.
 Please let us know if you don't want to be considered for nomination.
 When nominating, this means we will share your email and name in conjunction with your co-author through the nomination form.